-This pattern enables students to spend more time in the College, interacting with other members of the community and taking full advantage of access to Oxford's resources.
-College-based students do not necessarily live on-site but they will generally be enrolled on full-time academic courses, either a first degree in Theology (e.g. BTh) or a postgraduate degree (e.g. MTh or DPhil).
+This pattern enables students to spend more time in the College, taking full advantage of access to Oxford's resources.
+College-based students do not necessarily live on-site but they will generally be enrolled on full-time academic courses, either an undergraduate or postgraduate in Theology.
 Despite its academic weighting, this pattern gives college-based students many opportunities to explore the interaction between learning and practice.
 Working with experienced ministers, for instance, they will undertake a placement in a local church (first and second year) and in a hospital (third year).